pavelgladyshev/earl/README.md

 $ dot -Tpdf t.dot >t.pdf
 ```

-The resulting picture looks a bit like this:
+For acme.lisp, the resulting picture will look like this:

 ![t.png](t.png)